Farmington, Illinois

 Farmington is a city in Fulton County & Peoria County, Illinois, United States.
 It is north of Canton, west of Peoria, southeast of Galesburg, and northeast of Macomb.
-The population was 2,448 at the 2010 census, down from 2,601 at the 2000 census.
+The population was 2,389 at the 2020 census.
 The public school system is Farmington Central Community Unit School District 265, which includes Farmington Central High School.
-Because it is in Fulton County, it is a part of the Canton Micropolitan Area and the wider Peoria Consolidated Statistical Area.
+Because it is in Fulton County & Peoria County, it is a part of the Canton Micropolitan Area and the wider Peoria Consolidated Statistical Area.

 History

 Farmington was founded circa 1827.
 The area was first inhabited by members of the Potawatomi tribe.
 The city is named after Farmington, Connecticut.

 Before and during the Civil War, the city was involved in the Underground Railroad, and there are several remaining homes that were safehouses.
 In the early 1900s, many Italian immigrants settled in Farmington.